Frontend in 5 Minutes, Backend in 5 Months: The Vibe Coding Paradox

 const user = await db.users.create({ email: 'user@example.com', name: 'John' });

-Behind the scenes, they're adding tenant IDs, partitioning data, isolating storage, handling all the multi-tenant complexity.
-You just... use a database like normal.
+Behind the scenes, they're adding tenant IDs, partitioning data, isolating storage.
+You just use a database like normal.

 From the developer's perspective, it's a standard database.
 The multi-tenant isolation, partitioning, and cost allocation happen transparently.